A simple way to ask for donations on Facebook

 - Click Finish.

-*Donate button page header directly through Facebook is currently only available to US/UK on-boarded organizations
+*Donate button page header directly through Facebook is currently available to US/EMEA on-boarded organizations

 - On your Facebook Page, begin creating a post.